 Congratulations!
-You have made the decision to grow your family through adoption and have completed some of the most stressful steps in the process.
+You have decided to grow your family through adoption and have completed some of the most stressful steps in the process.
 You have completed the home study and are likely wondering, “Now what?”

 Once you receive your referral, you have a period of time in which you can consider all of the information available on the child before making your decision to accept.
 The referral includes information on the child’s health and history (when available) and can vary immensely depending on the country and child.